AlecM33/Werewolf/README.md

 An application to run games of <a href="https://en.wikipedia.org/wiki/Mafia_(party_game)">Werewolf (Mafia)</a>
 smoothly when you don't have a deck, or when you and your friends are together virtually.
 Basically, a host builds a game and deals a role to everyone's device, and then the app keeps track of the game state (timer, who is killed/revealed, etc).
 Since people tend to have their own preferences when it comes to what roles they use or how they run the game, the app tries to take a generalized, flexible, hands-off approach - it won't run day and night for you and won't implement any role abilities.
+Hosts can use any roles they want, in any configuration, and can create their own roles if the provided ones don't meet their needs (though neutral/third-party roles are currently not supported - only good and evil).

 The app prioritizes responsiveness.
 A key scenario would be when a group is hanging out with only their phones.